 Use this savory sauce recipe to add flavor to anything!
 (Well, almost anything.)
 Welcome back to my Mad Science lab, where I’m stirring up delicious recipes that anyone can master and customize to their own tastes.
 This savory sauce recipe will kick up the flavor of your main dish.
 Simply grill, broil or otherwise cook a delicious single serving of any protein, such as chicken, fish or beef.
 Meanwhile, whip up this savory sauce recipe and then pour it on top.
 The magic will happen.
 Once you master this basic recipe, use your own Mad Science to make it your own.
 Your kitchen is going to smell so good, and you’ll love the bold flavor of this savory sauce.
 Are you ready?
 Let’s do this!
 Savory Sauce Recipe Turn up the flavor with this savory sauce recipe 1-2 tablespoons of oil 1-2 tablespoons finely chopped onion or shallot 1/4 cup sliced mushrooms Salt and pepper to …read more

 Celebrate International Beer Day and the woman who achieved goddess status when she discovered the frothy beverage — by accident.
 The world loves beer.
-So much so that it’s celebrated yearly on International Beer Day.
+So much so that it’s celebrated on International Beer Day the first Friday of every August.
 Whether it’s grocery store classics Budweiser or Coors, a locally brewed craft beer, or one of the many Belgium creations that will knock you off your feet with their alcohol percentages, beer is a global treasure.
 It’s been that way for centuries (when water wasn’t safe to drink, humanity guzzled beer).
 More often than not, in modern times beer is stereotypically considered a man’s drink — 44% of women surveyed by AB InBev said as much.
 And 54% of male drinkers in the United States told Gallup they prefer beer over other alcoholic beverages; only 23% of women said the same.
-There’s a funny thing, though, about beer history: this frothy beverage that’s become synonymous …read more
+There’s a funny thing, though, about beer history: this frothy …read more

 A beast commonly known as Bigfoot has called Whitehall, New York, home since before settlers arrived in the Adirondack Mountains.
 A cryptid is a mythical or legendary animal, monster or creature yet to be accepted by mainstream science.
 Most beasts of folklore go by several names in several locations, and Bigfoot is no different.
 In southeastern Canada, northwestern U.S. and the Adirondack Mountains of upstate New York, he’s called Sasquatch.
 In the Himalayas, he’s the Yeti, or Abominable Snowman.
 In pockets of southeastern U.S., including Florida, he’s the Skunk Ape.
 He’s the Yowie of Australia, the Yeren of China and the Ban-manush of Bangladesh.
 While an overabundance of people claim to have seen Bigfoot, the vast majority of witnesses request to remain anonymous.
 Their sightings are shrugged off.
 Yet several intelligent, logical people have reported seeing something they couldn’t explain that drew the name of Bigfoot (or its regional equivalent) …read more